eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Description: triggered when the value of an isupport key changes.
 The mask is matched against the isupport key.
 If the value is not set, isset is 0 and the value is the empty string.
 Because the empty string is valid value, use isset to distinguish empty string values from a key being unset.
 The bind is called before the change is processed, so [isupport isset]/[isupport get] return the old value.
 A return value other than 0 makes Eggdrop ignore the change and revert to the old value.
 After a disconnect from the server, all isupport values are reset to default, but $::server will be empty, so that case can be caught and ignored.

   Module: server

+(55) MONITOR (stackable)

+  bind monitor <flags> <nick> <proc>

+  procname <nick> <online>

+  Description: triggered when a server sends a MONITOR status change of a target either coming online or disconnecting (not all servers support MONITOR). flags are ignored, nick is the nickname of the intended MONITOR target and can be used with wildcards.
+For the proc, nick is the nickname connecting or disconnecting, and online is '0' if the nickname disconnected, or '1' if the nickname connected.

+  Module: irc

 ^^^^^^^^^^^^^